Presented by Arts House and Midsumma Festival

 521 Queensberry St,

-Nudity, smoke effects, adult concepts and loud music
+Nudity, smoke effects, adult concepts, flashing lights and loud music

 Auslan Interpreted – Fri 1 Feb, 8.30pm